Our Ambassadors

 Ambassador

-I was injured four years ago when I was shot while sitting in my car, resulting in a T12-L5 spinal cord injury.
+I was injured in 2016 when I was shot while sitting in my car, resulting in a T12-L5 spinal cord injury.
 The beginning was extremely hard for me, but after two long years I’m grateful I was connected with Triumph Foundation.
 They brought me into the community and it changed my life.
 I became more confident in my chair and found a passion in acting.
 I started a Women’s SCI Support Group in the Claremont area and love helping others.

-I was injured four years ago when I was shot while sitting in my car, resulting in a T12-L5 spinal cord injury.
+I was injured in 2016 when I was shot while sitting in my car, resulting in a T12-L5 spinal cord injury.
 The beginning was extremely hard for me, but after two long years I’m grateful I was connected with Triumph Foundation.
 They brought me into the community and it changed my life.
 I became more confident in my chair and found a passion in acting.
 I started a Women’s SCI Support Group in the Claremont area and love helping others.

 Luis Nok Outumuro